Yinxu: Historical importance

 Before the excavation of Yinxu, the Chinese historical record began in the first year of the subsequent Zhou dynasty, but the discovery of oracle bone inscriptions confirmed the historicity of the Shang, which had come under question.
 The framework of early ancient Chinese history was reconstructed, making it possible to assess the credibility of traditional accounts of Shang history.

 The 150,000 oracle bones unearthed at Yinxu comprise much of the earliest evidence of written Chinese.
 Bronze and jade relics constitute evidence of the funeral customs of Yinxu, including human and animal sacrifice.

 A large number of handicrafts and workshops have been discovered at Yinxu.
 Patterns on utensils and bronzeware include those resembling animal faces, whorl patterns, and the taotie pattern.
 Large-scale bronzeware excavated at the site like the Houmuwu ding were cast by an elaborate section-mold process.

 Genetic studies

 A study of mitochondrial DNA (inherited in the maternal line) from Yinxu graves showed similarity with modern northern Han Chinese, but significant differences from southern Han Chinese.

+Modern developments

+Yinxu Museum New Building, which opened in 2024, hosts nearly 4000 cultural relics.
+It adopts technology exhibition forms such as naked eye 3D, XR interaction, and digital oracle bones.
+It was estimated to receive 140,000 visitors during the National Day holiday in 2025 and generate over 1.8 million yuan.

+Anyang is building a "Dayi Business" cultural and tourism cluster, including night tours on the Huan River, 105 oracle bone script bookstores, oracle bone script radio gymnastics, and nearly 800 cultural and creative products.
+In the first half of 2025, Anyang's tourism revenue was estimated to reach 42.294 billion yuan.